 If you are trying to find cheap car insurance after obtaining a SR-22, we're here to help.
 Enter your ZIP code below to receive personalized auto coverage quotes from popular insurers.

 How to easily get an SR-22 in Arizona

 Currently insuredIf you already have auto insurance, obtaining an SR-22 certificate isn't too tough.
 Contact your auto insurance company ask the company to file a SR-22 request on your behalf.
 If your current insurer refuses to file for an SR-22, you should shop around for a new insurance company.

 If you're uninsuredWhen applying for auto insurance, you might be saddled with an up-front fee to cover the SR-22 request and to account for your less-than-optimal insurance profile.
 An SR-22 requirement may disqualify you from getting coverage from some companies, while others would be happy to cover you.

-For drivers without a vehicleNot owning a vehicle makes it tougher to obtain an SR-22, as you'll need proof of insurance to receive the certificate.
+For drivers without a vehicleNot owning a vehicle makes it more difficult to obtain an SR-22, as you will need to furnish proof of insurance to get the certificate.
 In this scenario, you should purchase a non-owners car insurance policy before requesting an SR-22.
 Non-owners auto coverage is typically cheaper than standard coverage since it doesn't insure against physical damages to your vehicle.